abramin/quiet-part-out-loud/_posts/2025-10-05-psychology-science.md

 ---
-title: "Is Psychology a science"
+title: "Is Psychology a science?"
 date: 2025-10-05
 ---